Representations of the Bondi-Metzner-Sachs group in three space-time dimensions in the Hilbert topology I. Determination of the representations: Topologies in

 Other choices for $\mathcal A$ are the function spaces $C^{k}(S^{2},R)$, $k=0,1,2,...$, \cite{Gi}, \cite{Cr}, the $k-$times continuously differentiable functions on $S^{2}$, which are physically plausible in a gravitational radiation context because they are adapted to initial$-$value problems for hyperbolic differential equations, the function space $C^{\infty}(S^{2},R)$ of smooth functions on $S^{2}$ \cite{mac5}, \cite{Gi}, \cite{Cr}, the function space $C^{\omega}(S^{2},R)$ of analytic functions on $S^{2}$ \cite{Mc}.

-$B(2,1)$ can also be derived in Penrose's sense, i.e., as that group of \it exact \normalfont conformal motions of the future (or past) null boundary $\Im^{+}$ (or $\Im^{-}$) of 3$-$dim (conformally compactified weakly asymptotically simple) space$-$times which preserve ``null angles''.
+As it was shown in section \ref{auto} $B(2,1)$ can also be derived in Penrose's sense, i.e., as that group of \it exact \normalfont conformal motions of the future (or past) null boundary $\scri^{+}$ (or $\scri^{-}$) of 3$-$dim Minkowski space$-$time which is the automorphism group of the ``strong conformal geometry'' at $\scri^{+}$ (or $\scri^{-}$).
 Consequently similar remarks for the available freedom in the choice of the degree of smoothness of the supertranslations apply also in the case of $B(2,1).$ Thus besides $\mathcal H_{1}(P_{1}(R))$, other physically plausible choices for $\mathcal A$ are the functions spaces $C^{k}(S^{1},R)$, $k=0,1,2,...$ , $C^{\infty}(S^{1},R)$, and $C^{\omega}(S^{1},R).$